christinekimani/christinekimani/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on ...web development
+- 🔭 I’m currently working on web development
-- 🌱 I’m currently learning ...js
+- 🌱 I’m currently learning Mysql
-- 📫 How to reach me: ...christinekimani881@gmail.com
+- 📫 How to reach me: christinekimani881@gmail.com
-- 😄 Pronouns: ...she/her
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...Love is Like Skydiving
+- ⚡ Fun fact: Love is Like Skydiving